 6.1.2.
-The process of Carers Matter Norfolk support
+The process of support

-Some methodological and procedural changes to the organisation and delivery of support by Carers Matter Norfolk had been introduced between since the interim report, and some changes were still being implemented.
-In particular, Carers Matter Norfolk had dropped the cohort classification of carers.
-In the combined case file analysis we found that 84% of carers progressed from triage to assessment A, and 72% had both assessment Part A and B.
+Some methodological and procedural changes to the organisation and delivery of support by the Service had been introduced between since the interim report, and some changes were still being implemented.
+In particular, the Service had dropped the cohort classification of carers.
+In the combined case file analysis we found that 84% of carers progressed from triage to initial assessment ("Part A"), and 72% had a full assessment ("Part A" and "Part B).